llulai/isl/ii/exercises/conceptual/conceptual_exercises.md

 _(c) Describe three real-life applications in which cluster analysis might be useful._

+-**i:** group different groups of clients but the kind of products they buy_ _**ii:** decide where to open comic stores in a city given the lat and lon of schools_ _**iii:** _

 ---

 # exercise 5

 _What are the advantages and disadvantages of a very flexible (versus a less flexible) approach for regression or classification?
 Under what circumstances might a more flexible approach be preferred to a less flexible approach?
 When might a less flexible approach be preferred?_

+_**advantages:** capture more complex relationships yielding a lower bias_ _**disadvantages:** needs more data to yield a good model; are harder to interpret, making them worse suited for inference; more computation required to fit them; prone to overfit_

+_a less flexible approach is preffered when we want to make inference, whe we have a small data-sample, and the model is linear_
+_a more flexible approach is preferred when we want to make predictions, we have a huge data-sample, and the model is not linear_

 ---

 # exercise 6

 Describe the differences between a parametric and a non-parametric statistical learning approach.
-What are the advantages of a parametric approach to regression or classification (as opposed to a nonparametric approach)?
+What are the advantages of a parametric approach to regression or classification (as opposed to a non-parametric approach)?
 What are its disadvantages?

-for the parametric, we assume that the function to be approximated is define by certain parameters; while in parametrics we don't make assumptions about the true form of the function to estimate

-when assuming a certain shape for the true function we add bias to the estimation

-by using parametric methods we need less samples to have a low-variance model
+_**parametric:** assumes a functional form of f defined by a set of parameters, so reduces the problem from estimating f to estimate a set of parameters that define f_
+_**non-parametric:** a non-parametric approach makes no assumptions about the functional form of f, but it finds it through grouping simmilar observations from the data-sample_

+_**advantages:** a parametric approach converges much more quickly to a set of parameters, thus requires a smaller data-set for training_
+_**disadvantages:** since it makes assumtions about the form of f, these assumptions might be wrong which leads to innacurate estimations of f_

 ---
 # exercise 7